doganulus/pyjavu/README.md

 # PyJavu

-`pyjavu` is a Python implementation of the monitoring tool [DejaVu](https://github.com/havelund/tracecontract/tree/master/dejavu).
+`pyjavu` is a testbed (and feature-incomplete) Python implementation of the monitoring tool [DejaVu](https://github.com/havelund/tracecontract/tree/master/dejavu).

 # Install

 This package requires `python3`, `antlr4-python3-runtime`, `pandas` and the decision diagram package `dd`.

 The easiest way to install `pyjavu` is to run the following command (that requires `git` installed in your system).